segmentio/segment-docs/connections/destinations/catalog/drift/index.md

 {% include content/connection-modes.md %}

-  1. From your Segment UI’s Destinations page click on “Add Destination”.
+  1. From your Segment UI’s Destinations page click on "Add Destination".
   2. Search for "Drift" within the Destinations Catalog and confirm the Source you’d like to connect to.
   3. Drop in your `API Key` and `Embed ID` as obtained from your Drift account (if Drift account not accessible yet, please [email the team](mailto:team@drift.com) to get a link for the Drift account creation).
   4. If you're using analytics.js and 'identify' users by default, Drift will work automatically.
 If you don’t have analytics.js setup, after enabling the Drift destination in Segment, you must 'identify' users in order for Drift to display in your product.